-- 2. Navigate to the directory where the DBCA stored your script and review the SQL scripts that are there to ensure that they contain the statements to build a database with the characteristics you require.
-If they do not, Oracle recommends that you rerun the DBCA to create scripts with the desired configuration rather than editing the scripts yourself. - 3.
-Execute the db_name.sql script, where db_name is the database name that you assigned in your earlier DBCA session, using a SQLPlus session with the operating system SID set to the value you provided in your DBCA session.
-This script executes the CreateDB.sql, postDBCreation.sql, CreateDBCatalog.sql, and CreateDBFiles.sql scripts followed by the scripts to configure the optional products that you selected. - 4.
-Run SVRCTL to configure instance characteristics and node applications as described in the Oracle Real Application Clusters Administrator's Guide. - 5.
-Configure Net Services to support your new database and instances as described in Chapter 12, "Understanding the Real Application Clusters Installed Configuration".
+- 2. Navigate to the directory, which you noted in Step 1, where the DBCA created the scripts, and review the SQL scripts to ensure that they contain the statements to build a database with the characteristics you require.
+If they do not, Oracle recommends that you rerun the DBCA to create scripts with the desired configuration rather than editing the scripts yourself. - On each cluster node you identified during your DBCA session, execute the script sid. sh, on UNIX, or sid. bat, on Windows, where sid is the sid prefix that you entered on the DBCA Database Name page. - Set the initialization parameter, cluster_database, to the value TRUE in your SPFILE by issuing an ALTER SYSTEM command, or by uncommenting it in your PFILE for each instance. - Set the local_listener and remote_listener parameters in your SPFILE by issuing an ALTER SYSTEM command, or by uncommenting it in your PFILE for each instance. - Run SVRCTL to configure and start database and instance applications as described in the Oracle Real Application Clusters Administrator's Guide. - 7.
+Configure Net Services to support your new database and instances as described in Chapter 14, "Understanding the Real Application Clusters Installed Configuration".